redhat-cop/helm-charts/charts/tekton-demo/README.md

 Images streams, services, and routes are created automatically through the pipeline, if necessary, at each new commit.
 This provides a repeatable way for software delivery and makes life easier for users who consume the application, whether for development or for other purposes.

-Access routes are defined following the model below, giving environments as `development` and `production`.
+External routes are defined following the model below, giving environments as `development` and `production`.

 ![Tekton pipeline routes](assets/routes.png)